intro2r/intro2r/unit4/labs.md

 ### 2. Lets try to explain life expectancy based on some of our variables.

   a.
-Explore the data to identify variables associated with life expectancy (identify at least 2)
+Explore the data in the following ways to identify variables associated with life expectancy (identify at least 2)
+    i.
+Using pairwise plots of variables i.e. plot the dataset ii.
+Using a PCA and associated biplot (if you're having trouble reading the plot, either get rid of your row names, or scale    your point size down with the cex = argument).

   b.
 Do a simple regression for each association identified.
 Which one fits best?